CoennW/tweakersLibrary/readme.md

-# A library for a gamification wall on Tweakers.net
+# A library for a gamification wall on Tweakers.net :point_down:
 This library makes it easy to implement the 'Karmamuur' on Tweakers.net.

-## Install
+## Install :cd:

 The library has no dependencies.